akumrao/mediaserver/src/sfu/README3.md

 https://www.3cx.com/blog/voip-howto/stun-voip-1/
 Purpose of the STUN Protocol

-The main purpose of the STUN protocol is to enable a device running behind a NAT device to discover its public IP and what type of NAT is running on the gateway it is connected to.
-It also enables the device connected behind a gateway to discover the port translation done by the gateway itself (NAT); i.e. which port other devices can use to connect to it from outside the network.
-Note that gateways and routers do not always make port translations; it depends on the type of NAT they are running and how it is configured.
-E.g. a full cone NAT configuration does not translate ports.

 STUN can also be used to refresh NAT bindings; as a keep-alive mechanism when using Restricted Cone NAT or Port Restricted cone NAT.
 When passing traffic through such NAT configurations, internal address and port are mapped to a specific external address and port.
 But if such address translation is not used after a particular amount of time (depending on the device’s configuration), such address mapping is dropped.
 Therefore when the internal device tries to connect again to an external entity (which could be the same entity previously it connected to) using the same internal IP and port, the router will still assign a different address mapping, i.e. a different IP and port from the previous assigned ones.

 The STUN Protocol

 STUN is a server-client protocol.
 A STUN server usually operates on both TCP and UDP and listens on port 3478.
 A client usually contacts the STUN server on a specific IP and port (3478) but the server can hint clients to perform tests on alternate IP address and port number too, as such port and IP are arbitrary.